Ex-DOGE staffer 'Big Balls’ left bloodied after teen mob attack in DC

 Ex-DOGE staffer 'big balls’ left bloodied after teen mob attack in DC

-The 19-year-old Edward Coristine, whose LinkedIn handle earned him the nickname “Big Balls” at DOGE, was with a woman near downtown DC when he saw the group of juveniles approach their car and “make a comment about taking the vehicle,” according to a Metropolitan Police Department incident report obtained by The Post.
+As per the Metropolitan Police Department’s incident report, Coristine, who got the nickname "Big Balls" at DOGE from his LinkedIn handle, was with a woman near downtown DC when he noticed a groupapproach their car and “make a comment about taking the vehicle.”

-“At that point, for her safety, [Coristine] pushed his significant other … into the vehicle and turned to deal with the suspects,” the dramatic report continues.
+“At that point, for her safety, (Coristine) pushed his significant other … into the vehicle and turned to deal with the suspects.
+The suspects then began to assault (him),” the dramatic report added.

-The US president raged that “crime in Washington, D.C., is totally out of control” in the post, where he also threatened a federal takeover of the district.
+US President Donald Trump also reacted to the teen mob attack and expressed outrage that "crime in Washington, D.C., is totally out of control," threatening a federal takeover of the district.